scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 .. break

-However, because there is *less total information* to transfer, the time spent upacking the array can be far less than moving the array around wholesale.
+However, because there is *less total information* to transfer, the time spent unpacking the array can be far less than moving the array around wholesale.

 .. break